TimSC/pgmap/README.md

     psql -h 127.0.0.1 -d db_map -U pycrocosm --password

 If necessary, enable log in by password by changing pg_hba.conf as administrator (as described in https://stackoverflow.com/a/4328789/4288232 ).
 When connecting, use 127.0.0.1 rather than localhost, if the database is on the same machine (postgresql treats them differently).
+The exact path to pg_hga.conf depends on the version of postgresql you installed.

 	locate pg_hba.conf